NHS England - Transformation Directorate

 • Security.
 As NHS data will only be hosted on systems that can prove they have high levels of protection.

 • Efficiency.
-Secure Data Environments enable many different sources of data to be linked.
+The process of preparing data so it is ready for analysis research can take time.
+Secure Data Environments enable many different sources of data to be linked, so prepared data can be more easily accessed if needed again.
 This means that researchers and analysts can access bigger sets of data faster.
 This will speed up how quickly the NHS can make decisions and the discovery of new treatments.

 What wider rules apply to Secure Data Environments?

-Secure Data Environments must comply with existing legal frameworks to keep data safe and used correctly.
+Secure Data Environments must comply with the robust existing legal frameworks to keep data safe and used correctly.
 The UK has high data protection standards to control how personal information is used.
 These include;

-Secure Data Environments must also adhere to the Five Safes framework, an internationally recognised system promoting the best practise in data security and privacy.
+Secure Data Environments must also adhere to the Five Safes framework, an internationally recognised system promoting the best practice in data security and privacy.

 How will Secure Data Environments be delivered?